Close Banner

 Inside This Post Inside This Post

 Even when surrounded by amazing attractions and magical experiences, we froggies still need to eat.
 (Eating is our favorite!)
-At Walt Disney World, there are so many frogtastic restaurant choices, making it almost impossible to know which ones to try.
+At Walt Disney World, there are so many frogtastic restaurant choices, making it almost impossible to know which ones to try first.
 A meal at Walt Disney World could range from a casual grab-and-go lunch to an entirely immersive dinner in outer space or among royalty in a castle.
-Disney dining is tricky to navigate, but no need to stress!
-The Frog Fam is here to share our top picks for the best restaurants at Walt Disney World.
+So, let the Frog Fam be your guide as we unveil our top picks for the crème de la crème of the best restaurants at Disney World!

 Best Restaurants at Disney World - Skipper Canteen

-We’ve tried a good majority of restaurants throughout our years of visiting Disney World.
-Of course, we’ve frequented our favorites MANY times so we’ve got plenty of experience with the restaurants that consistently deliver.
-You know as soon as Tad and Lily were old enough for solid food, they were noshing Disney eats too.
-They certainly have their favorites, and we’ll be mentioning those here.
+We’ve tried a ton of restaurants throughout our years of visiting Disney World.
+Naturally, some of those have made it onto our favorites list.
+These are the restaurants that consistently deliver.
+And as soon as Tad and Lily were old enough for solid food, they were noshing Disney eats too.
+They certainly have their tadpole-friendly favorites, so we’ll be listing these here as well.

 Types of Dining at Walt Disney World

-Table-service restaurants offer a sit-down meal where a server takes your order and brings your food to your table.
-These restaurants range from casual to fine dining.
-Table-service restaurants take reservations, whereas quick-service locations do not.
-We highly recommend you make these dining reservations in advance.
-Because we’re sharing only the best today, most of these table-service reservations fill up quickly.
+Table-service restaurants provide a seated dining experience where a dedicated server attends to your order and delivers your meal directly to your table.
+Spanning from casual eateries to exquisite fine dining, there are almost endless options.
+Table-service restaurants accept reservations, whereas quick-service do not.
+We highly recommend you make your dining reservations 60 days in advance.
+Table-service reservations fill up quickly, especially at popular restaurants such as Cinderella's Royal Table or Sci-Fi Dine-In Theatre.

 Character meals are available at: